Chapter 5: Behavioral Economics & Smoke Testing

 What You Walk Away With

-- Revealed Preference Data: Evidence of what people actually do, not just say.
+- Revealed Preference Data: Evidence of what people actually do, not just say -- the gold standard of validation evidence.

-- Conversion Metrics: Real numbers from your smoke test.
+- Conversion Metrics: Real numbers from your smoke test that you can compare against industry benchmarks.

-- Validated (or Invalidated) Demand: Proof that people will take action for your solution.
+- Validated (or Invalidated) Demand: Proof that people will take action for your solution, backed by behavioral data rather than opinions.

-- Experiment Artifacts: Landing pages, ad copy, and results for your Lean Vault.
+- Experiment Artifacts: Landing pages, ad copy, and results for your Lean Vault -- reusable assets for future experiments and investor conversations.

 Design Your Smoke Test